Chinese yoga is a practice that combines elements from yoga practice and Chinese health systems.

 Chinese mystics believed there are 71 meridians in the body and of them14 are key ones.
 The major meridians are associated with the larger organs in the body.

-Like other tissues in the body, meridians can be categorised under yin and yang principles.
+Like other tissues in the body, meridians can be categorized under yin and yang principles.
 The yin meridians begin or end in the feet, while the yang meridians begin and end in the hands.

 In summary, Yin Yoga includes three main Chinese elements: the concept of yin and yang, the flow of chi, and the system of meridians.